realty

 NOTE

-It's essential to take the time to get a detailed renovation estimate for the apartment or house, so you can accurately assess the cost of the work and make a realistic purchase offer.
+It’s essential to get a detailed renovation estimate for the property, so you can accurately assess the cost of the works and adjust your purchase offer accordingly.

 Arrange the interior according to your tastes